 5. I better understand my limits.

 I’m no stranger to adventure sports as I love opportunities to try something new and challenge myself.
 Skydiving, bungee jumping, shark cage diving, sand dune sledding, climbing Mt.
 Fuji, ziplining, high ropes course-ing, snowboarding, paragliding, parasailing: check.
 (Still plotting my hot air balloon voyage!)
 Finally, though, the trapeze got me.
 I wasn’t too scared to jump off the 23-foot high platform but I wasn’t athletic or strong enough to hold on to the bar, despite growing up as a two-sport athlete.
 Initially, I thought my body failed me, but in reality, I failed to understand how much I can push it before it, quite literally, breaks.
 (I partially have my best friend, who so clearly articulated this, to thank for this realization.)
 I am also more aware of the types of things my body can handle and will strive to account for my limits when taking on new physical challenges.
-Even though I was able how I’d correctly respond to the altitude challenges of Mt.
+Even though I was able to predict how I’d correctly respond to the altitude challenges of Mt.
 Fuji, the trapeze proved to be a different animal and I need to approach these activities with a better sense of how they might affect me in the future.

 Fortunately, in spite of the injury, I completed my eight-week summer adventure and have a very strong right leg as a reward!
 Just kidding.
-Time spent with my family and friends and new friendships with Russian colleagues and my Saudi Young Leaders Program participants were the best gifts I could have asked for.
-Please excuse the medical interruption and I’ll return to my normal Amelian Miles Away programming with blogs on St. Petersburg’s counterintuitive culinary utopia, the Russia 2017, FIFA Confederations Cup, and my time working with 33 inspirational Saudi Arabian young adults in the coming weeks 😉 Until next time!
+Time spent with my family and friends and new friendships with Russian colleagues and my Saudi Young Leaders Exchange Program participants were the best gifts I could have asked for.
+Please excuse the medical interruption and I’ll return to my normal Amelian Miles Away programming with blogs on St. Petersburg’s counterintuitive culinary utopia, the Russia 2017 FIFA Confederations Cup, and my time working with 33 inspirational Saudi Arabian young adults in the coming weeks 😉 Until next time!